EnduranceCode/windows-setup-guide/4-development-software-and-tools.md

 + Scroll down if needed, and then click on “Add or remove exclusions” (there will be a prompt for elevated permissions that must be accepted);
 + Click the button `+ Add an exclusion`, choose `Folder` from the dropdown list and then add all (one by one) the following folders:
   + `C:\code`
-  + `%APPDATA%\JetBrains`
+  + `%APPDATA%\JetBrains\`
   + `%LOCALAPPDATA%\JetBrains\`

-We also recommend [excluding the IDE process from the antivirus](https://intellij-support.jetbrains.com/hc/en-us/articles/360005028939-Slow-startup-on-Windows-splash-screen-appears-in-more-than-20-seconds) to improve the startup performance.
+It is also recommend to [exclude the IDE process from the antivirus](https://intellij-support.jetbrains.com/hc/en-us/articles/360005028939-Slow-startup-on-Windows-splash-screen-appears-in-more-than-20-seconds) to improve the startup performance.
 To do that exclusion, on the on “Add or remove exclusions”, Click the button `+ Add an exclusion`, choose `Process` from the dropdown list and then add all (one by one) the following processes:

 + `idea64.exe`
 + `fsnotifier.exe`
-+ `fsnotifier64.exe`

-Execute the [**IntelliJ IDEA**](https://www.jetbrains.com/idea/) chosen version and follow the instructions prompted.
-On the welcome screen, click the button `Enable New UI`.

 #### 4.12.2.
 Install plugins

 ##### 4.12.2.1.
-Install SonarLint plugin
+Install SonarQube plugin

-[SonarLint](https://plugins.jetbrains.com/plugin/7973-sonarlint) is an IDE extension that helps to detect and fix quality issues as the code is written.
-To install it, choose `Plugins` from the [**IntelliJ IDEA**](https://www.jetbrains.com/idea/) welcome screen and then, on the `Marketplace` tab search for "SonarLint".
+[SonarQube](https://plugins.jetbrains.com/plugin/7973-sonarqube-for-ide) is an IDE extension that helps to detect and fix quality issues as the code is written.
+To install it, choose `Plugins` from the [**IntelliJ IDEA**](https://www.jetbrains.com/idea/) welcome screen and then, on the `Marketplace` tab search for "SonarQube".
 Within the listed plugins, click "Install" on the right one and follow the "Wizard" instructions to install it.

 ##### 4.12.2.2.
-Install Markdown plugin

-[Markdown](https://plugins.jetbrains.com/plugin/7793-markdown) is an IDE extension that provides the capability to edit Markdown files within the IDE and see the rendered HTML in a live preview.
-To install it, choose `Plugins` from the [**IntelliJ IDEA**](https://www.jetbrains.com/idea/) welcome screen and then, on the `Marketplace` tab search for "Markdown".
-Within the listed plugins, click "Install" on the right one and follow the "Wizard" instructions to install it.

-##### 4.12.2.3.
 Install JPA Buddy

 [JPA Buddy](https://plugins.jetbrains.com/plugin/15075-jpa-buddy) is an IDE extension that helps developers work efficiently with Hibernate, EclipseLink, Spring Data JPA, Flyway, Liquibase, Lombok, MapStruct, and other related technologies in both Java and Kotlin.
 To install it, choose `Plugins` from the [**IntelliJ IDEA**](https://www.jetbrains.com/idea/) welcome screen and then, on the `Marketplace` tab search for "JPA Buddy".
 Within the listed plugins, click "Install" on the right one and follow the "Wizard" instructions to install it.